 When putting together an asymmetrical website design layout, you must plan content carefully.
 Most people prefer content that is orderly and easy to follow.
 In other words, if you have a lot of content, using an asymmetrical design can lead to chaotic content flow.

 Less is more

 Material design has been around since Google first introduced it several years ago, and when Apple moved away from the skeuomorphic design.
 When it comes to website design, the content has always been king.
-Now thanks to material design, there are fewer distractions and more focus on content from a design perspective.
+That means the design is based on the content, and not the other way around.
+For anyone who’s ever worked with a website template, you’ll know that once you start removing or modifying the content, the once beautiful design starts to look a little less beautiful and can sometimes even look awful.
+This phenomenon really illustrates how the content and design can’t be separated.
+Now thanks to material design, there’s less of a focus on “design”, so there are fewer distractions and more focus on content from a design perspective.

 Performance has always been an essential part of web design trends, and that’s not changing in 2020.
 One of the most significant performance bottlenecks for websites is images.
 Combined with a demand for more visually rich websites and higher screen resolutions, images are increasing in size and numbers.
 Scalable vector graphics (SVG) combine small size and high quality, allowing Toronto website designers to deliver sharp, crisp graphics to users on all devices without sacrificing speed.
 This can often provide better performance vs jpg or png images.

 Chatbots have been around for several years, but with recent advancements in AI and machine learning, they have become more useful to users and require less experience for businesses that wish to make their widespread use grow in 2020.
 This next-generation of chatbots can help you complete an order or registration, or restore access to an online account.
 Improved natural language processing also means chatbots are becoming more human-like, natural and enjoyable to use